Frequently Asked Questions - COVID-19 Vaccine

 - severe mental illness

 The NHS is inviting eligible people in a phased way as supplies of the vaccine allow.
-It is important to wait to be contacted by the NHS.

 If you have received a letter and live with someone who is also eligible but has not received a letter, it is likely that theirs will follow shortly.
 If you like you can wait and book at the same time.